 For most users, Windows has always been the only operating system that they’ve used on their desktop or laptop, and while Windows has plenty of advantages, in terms of media, there are better options.
 One of these is Linux, which consists of a wide range of different desktop environments, some of which are extremely well suited to creating a media centre at home.
 For those that want to use Linux for their home media consumption, these are the best tools to use.

 One of the greatest benefits of Linux is that it can be installed on just about any type of hardware, meaning that the user has the ability to find hardware that’s within their price range.
 A good example is buying an old, second hand laptop for a low price, and then installing a Linux distro that doesn’t have a high system resource consumption and can play all types of media.
-Even for very old laptops, there are distros that exist that can turn it into the ultimate media centre, perfect for watching movies, playing the online slots Philippines has to offer, or enjoying music.
+Even for very old laptops, there are distros that exist that can turn it into the ultimate media centre, perfect for watching movies, playing online slots at https://onlinecasinophilippines.ph/games/slots, or enjoying music.

 On top of this, some desktop environments, such as the one offered by KDE, come with a proprietary wireless remote feature, allowing the user to fully control their desktop through their smartphone.
 This means that not only can the media centre hardware be cheap and easy to source, but it can be done without having to also purchase additional peripherals like a remote or controller.